georgia-tech-db/evadb/README.md

 pip install evadb
 ```

-- EVA works well in Jupyter notebook.
-Check out the illustrative notebooks in the [Tutorials](https://github.com/georgia-tech-db/eva/blob/master/tutorials/) folder.
+- To start and connect to an EVA server in a Jupyter notebook, check out this [illustrative emotion analysis notebook](https://github.com/georgia-tech-db/eva/blob/master/tutorials/03-emotion-analysis.ipynb):
 ```shell
 cursor = connect_to_server()
 ```

-- After starting the server, load a video onto the EVA server (we use [ua_detrac.mp4](data/ua_detrac/ua_detrac.mp4) for illustration):
+- Load a video onto the EVA server (we use [ua_detrac.mp4](data/ua_detrac/ua_detrac.mp4) for illustration):

 ```mysql
 LOAD VIDEO "data/ua_detrac/ua_detrac.mp4" INTO UADETRAC;